 Pigtails are among the most popular hairstyles for babies, and they’re pretty effortless, too.
 For this one, create a deep, twisted parting.
 Tie the smaller section into a pigtail, then divide the larger one into 3-4 horizontal sections.
 Create a multi-ponytail, topped off at the end with an oversized bow.

 #14: Wide Bow Headband for Short Hair

 Busy mom?
 The more complex styles can wait until your baby is 1 year old, really.
-For now, keep her soft hair short and practical.
+For now, keep her hair soft with a good baby bath product, short and practical.
 Meanwhile, feel free to experiment with big, goofy headbands tied into floppy bows—just like this one!